 - Codeacademy – If you want to go a bit more advanced, this site offers free HTML courses.

-- Lynda – Your Western University ID grants you access to tons of learning materials through Lynda.com.
+- LinkedIn Learning – Your Western University ID grants you access to tons of learning materials through LinkedIn Learning, which houses content from the now retired Lynda.com.

 - w3Schools – Excellent resource for beginners that offers reference materials and courses, similar to Codeacademy.

 Recommended Web Design Books: